jfseaman/Qualia_ESP32S3_RGB666/README.md

 There are notable differences from the "Example" programs most of these where created from.
 One is that for these types of programs, I have it so that Serial output waits for a connection from

+Notes on VSCode versions:
+In platformio.ini you will need to fixup the lib_extra_dir to point to your Arduino IDE libaries location or add libraries to the local project folder.